Shashanksnraj/ReleaseGates/readme.md

    ![release_failed](images/release_failed.png)

+## Summary

-Gates ensures that the release waits for us to react to the feedback and fix any issues within a timeout period.
-The gate-samples continue to fail and the deployment waits until the issues are fixed.
+Gates ensures that the release waits for you to react to the feedback and fix any issues within a timeout period.
+The gate samples continue to fail and the deployment waits until the issues are fixed.
 Once the issues are fixed, the next sample from the gates becomes successful and the deployment automatically proceeds.

-If a new release is required to fix the issues, then we can cancel the deployment and manually abandon the current release.
+If a new release is required to fix the issues, then you can cancel the deployment and manually abandon the current release.

 So here are release gates, enabling teams to release applications with higher confidence with fewer manual steps.
 There is now a built-in audit of all the necessary criteria for a deployment being met.